HeadbandDandy/Magicians/README.md

 This Project is designed to help the user track and manage their expenses.

 ### Contributors
-Alec Palacios
+Alec Palacios,
-Brian Nelson
+ Brian Nelson,
-Darryl Johnson
+ Darryl Johnson,
-Jiovani Rivera
+ Jiovani Rivera.

 ### Project Proposal